 There is no sub-division of assets between employers in each section of the Pension Builder Scheme.
 The scheme is considered to be a multi-employer scheme as described in Section 28 of FRS 102.
 This is because it is not possible to attribute the Pension Builder Scheme's assets and liabilities to specific employers and means that contributions are accounted for as if the Scheme were a defined contribution scheme.
-The pensions costs charged to the SoFA in the year are the contributions payable (2022: £298K, 2021: £250K).
+The pensions costs charged to the SoFA in the year are the contributions payable (2023: £323K, 2022: £298K).

 A valuation of the Pension Builder Scheme is carried out once every three years.
-The most recent valuation was carried out as at 31 December 2019.
-The next valuation is due as at 31 December 2022.
+The most recent valuation was carried out as at 31 December 2022.